 It is difficult to get to this level of clarity without the practice intensity during sesshin.

 The value of a teisho is not so much what is said but what happens during the process.
-This is because a Teisho, unlike a dharma talk, is designed to point to the absolute.
-It is presented from that perspective.
+This is because a Teisho, unlike a Dharma talk, is a talk about a koan and thus designed to present and to point to the absolute.

 When I hear a teisho, it gives me a certain assurance and feeling that the process as practiced in Zen is right.
 I usually forget the words that have been said but I do not forget the feeling I experience when I hear it.
 It touches something in a way that nothing else does.
 It resonates to the core of who I am.
-Now, not every teisho does this, but that is the purpose of a teisho compared to a dharma talk.
+Of course not every teisho does this, but that is the purpose of a teisho compared to a regular Dharma talk which is usually about a teaching or practical aspect of the Dharma.
 Sometimes it may only be one sentence or one demonstration in the whole of a teisho, but when it happens it is invaluable for our practice as it may dislodge some of our habitual ways of looking at things.

 A teisho is therefore not necessarily about content, but about recognising our true-nature through the process of delivery.